 1977 - We played St. Mirren at Love Street to commemorate their centenary.
 The game ended 1-1, with Kenny Dalglish on target for the reds, before we won a penalty shoot-out 5-4.
 Phil Neal, Emlyn Hughes, Terry McDermott, Ray Kennedy and David Johnson converted spot-kicks with Ray Clemence saving from future red Frank McGarvey.

 Nice one Cyril

 1942 - Cyril Done bagged a treble as we trounced Burnley 9-2 in a Wartime League fixture at Anfield.
-Dicky Dorsett and Willie Fagan both netted braces, with Michael Hulligan and Frederick Haycock also on target.
+Dicky Dorsett and Willie Fagan both netted braces, with Michael Hulligan and Fred Haycock also on target.